Emerald Ash Borer

 Biological control organisms are available for the management of this insect and have been released in Massachusetts by state and federal agencies.
 These include Oobius agrili, a tiny parasitoid wasp that attacks the eggs of emerald ash borer; Spathius agrili, a parasitoid wasp of the larvae of emerald ash borer; and Tetrastichus planipennisi, another larval parasitoid wasp.
 All three of these insects were isolated from emerald ash borer populations in China and tested for host specificity (to determine that they only attack emerald ash borer) prior to approval for their release in the United States.
 A fourth species has been approved for release in the US, Spathius galinae, a larval parasitoid wasp from eastern Russia.
 The hope is that, given time, this complex of biological control organisms can catch up to the populations of emerald ash borer and keep this invasive insect at densities below our tolerance threshold, particularly in forested settings, allowing the survival of our native ash tree species.
 Woodpeckers have also been found to be significant predators of emerald ash borer larvae.

 The US Forest Service has conducted research suggesting that, in a forested setting where EAB is present, the removal of large diameter ash trees may significantly decrease the number of emerald ash borer adults that could be produced by the stand, while preserving the smaller diameter ash trees.
-A very small percentage of North American Fraxinus spp. have been found to show signs of resistance to emerald ash borer, although this is not certain to what extent this will help ash survive this insect.
+A very small percentage of North American Fraxinus spp. have been found to show signs of resistance to emerald ash borer, although it is not certain to what extent this will help ash survive this insect.